ABRG-Models/morphologica/README.install.mac.md

 morphologica.
 Some libraries may also be installed.

-The build process also compiles a set of test programs, which require OpenCV, Armadillo, OpenGL, Freetype, glfw, HDF5 and LAPACK to compile.
+The build process also compiles a set of test programs, which require Armadillo, OpenGL, Freetype, glfw, HDF5 and LAPACK to compile.
 Programs that include morphologica headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake program and a C++ compiler which can compile c++-17 code.